 In its purest form, point-to-point integration/connection is not system integration.
 In this case, despite the system functioning as a whole, the complexity of the functions that can be performed is limited.
 Such forms of system integration typically handle one business function at a time and are best suited for a 1:1 relationship, i.e. one system to another system.
 The more systems in play, the more connections there are, and thus a point-to-point systems integration quickly becomes unmanageable.

 Vertical systems integration is distinguished from other types of systems integration by the structure that is formed.
 Essentially, each sub-system is linked to the other based on how closely they are related to the function performed.
 This results in a 'silo' - like structure, with the bottom function being the most basic and the rest becoming progressively more complex.
 This type of system integration is relatively simple and involves a small number of systems; however, this system integration model can be rigid.
 Adding any new functionality means creating its own 'silo,' which makes things difficult to manage in the long run.

 Consider how the Point-Of-Sale (POS) system tracks orders and records sales transactions, while another piece of software generates invoices.
 This is where the term "silo" comes into play because the system is tightly integrated to serve a specific and narrowly defined business function, storing data in one location and not coordinating with other silos.

-Automate Today's Business Workflows and Save Hours Tomorrow Sign Up FREE for 10 users
+Automate Today's Business Workflows and Save Hours Tomorrow Sign Up 14-day Trial

 Simply put, star integration is a collection of point-to-point system integrations.
 In other words, a star connection is formed by combining a larger number of simple connections.
 The greater the number of subsystems connected, the greater the number of points at the start and subsequent lines in between.